security-alliance/frameworks/src/infrastructure/cloud.md

 # Cloud Infrastructure

-Securing your cloud infrastructure is as important as securing your decentralized application.
-Here are best practices to harden your cloud infrastructure:
+Securing your cloud infrastructure could be considered as important as securing your decentralized application, as a lot of users will be interacting with your dapp through the cloud provider.
+Some best practices to consider are:

-## Best Practices

-- **Access Control and Identity Management**: Implement strict access controls and identity management to ensure that only authorized individuals can interact with cloud resources.
+1. Implement strict access controls and identity management to ensure that only authorized individuals can interact with cloud resources.
 Use role-based access control (RBAC) and multi-factor authentication (MFA).
-- **Data Encryption and Privacy**: Encrypt data both in transit and at rest.
+2. Encrypt data both in transit and at rest.
 Use managed encryption keys or bring your own keys (BYOK) for enhanced security.
-- **Network Security**: Configure virtual private clouds (VPCs), implement firewalls, and monitor network traffic to protect against unauthorized access and threats.
+3. Configure virtual private clouds (VPCs), implement firewalls, and monitor network traffic to protect against unauthorized access and threats.
-- **Logging and Monitoring**: Set up comprehensive logging, monitoring, and threat detection systems to identify and respond to security incidents in real-time.
+4. Set up comprehensive logging, monitoring, and threat detection systems to identify and respond to security incidents in real-time.
 Use services like AWS CloudTrail, Azure Monitor, and Google Cloud Logging.
-- **Compliance and Governance**: Ensure compliance with regulatory requirements (e.g., GDPR, HIPAA) by adhering to best practices and performing regular audits.
-- **Resilience and Disaster Recovery**: Implement high availability, data backup, and disaster recovery plans to protect against service disruptions.
+5. Implement high availability, data backup, and disaster recovery plans to protect against service disruptions.
 Use automated failover and replication strategies.
+6. Ensure compliance with regulatory requirements (e.g., GDPR, MiCA).

 ## Cloud Provider Hardening Guides